Ranking the Seahawks’ roster | Positions 75-61: Some veteran players start to make the list

 Main competition: C.J.
 Prosise, Travis Homer, J.D.
 McKissic.

-Why he’s ranked here: The former Alabama star was signed as depth late last season, with one thought being the team knew it would need some players to replace Mike Davis, who the team never really expected to re-sign.
+Why he’s ranked here: The former Alabama star was signed as depth late last season, the Seahawks knowing they might need to replace Mike Davis, who the team never really expected to re-sign.
 Scarbrough doesn’t fit the third-down back mode, but could land a spot as the third everydown tailback.

 72. Cornerback Davante Davis